-First, I am unaware of a minimum loan amount for the HARP Program.
-The lender may impose a minimum loan amount but that is not a government program guideline.
-Additionally, there are no HARP Program rules that require borrowers to pay discount points due to a low loan amount.
-Again, the lender may request that you pay discount points but that is not required under the HARP Program and it is 100% up to the borrower to decide if she or he wants to pay discount points.
-Lenders cannot require that borrowers pay discount points.
+The Lender Asks You to Pay Discount Points.
+There are no HARP rules that require borrowers to pay discount points.
+Again, the lender may request that you pay discount points but that is not mandated by HARP Program guidelines and it is completely up to you, the borrower, to decide if you want to pay points.